 While engineers still do the majority of their heavy-lifting work on desktop computers, their mobile usage is increasing, especially for reading emails and articles, and conducting product searches.
 This trend has real implications for industrial marketers, who must build and maintain a persistent digital presence.

-According to the “Digital Media Use in the Industrial Sector” survey by IEEE Engineering360 Media Solutions, engineers are using their mobile devices more often to search products, read news article, access work-related email, view supplier websites, and read e-newsletters.
+According to the “Digital Media Use in the Industrial Sector” survey by Engineering360 Media Solutions, engineers are using their mobile devices more often to search products, read news article, access work-related email, view supplier websites, and read e-newsletters.
 Smartphones are used more often than tablets for all work-related purposes.

 Here are some tips you can follow to make sure that customers interacting with you on mobile get what they’re looking for.

 Use a responsive design for your website and email.